akobr/mono.me/docs/Monorepo/README.md

 Main concept of a mono-repository structure is using workstreads and projects.
 Where workstead is a grouping concept of multiple projects or other worksteads.
 You can imagine a worstead as a business project which contains all necesary coding projects (libraries, packages and applications) inside.

 The most important folder of a repository is `src` which contains all code, all worksteads and projects.
-Is recomended to use *"siblings folders to source"*, a folder with mirrored structure as `src` and content which is related to worskteads and projects, but not the code itself.
+Is recomended to use *"siblings folders to source"*, a folder with mirrored structure as `src` and its content is related to worskteads and projects, but not the code itself.
 Simplest example is `doc` folder with Markdown documentation for the projects and their release notes.
-The second example could be `.azure/pipelines` to carry all CI/CD pipelines to all deliverables.
+The second example could be `.azure/pipelines` to carry all CI/CD pipelines for all deliverables.

-I recomend to use one centralized place to hold all artifacts from all the code of the mono-repository.
+Another recomendation is to use one centralized place to hold all artifacts from all the code of the mono-repository.
 Then it can be simply used as source for continous deployment or as a package source for other solution.
 In the mono-repository structure is `.artifacts` folder for these needs.

 > There is a simple naming convention for the non-code content of a mono-repository, each folder or file uses `lower-case-name`, but a code should follow the convention used by the technical stack, e.g. MsBuild and .NET names use `CammelCaseNotation` and the code should follow namespace structure.

-> All non-directly releated content is placed in folders with a dot on the beginning, for example `.azure` or `.mrepo`.
-This notation allow you to add a custom content directly into `src` folder which won't be processed by the tooling.
+All non-directly releated content is placed in folders with a dot on the beginning, for example `.azure` or `.mrepo`.
+The same notation allow you to add a custom content directly into `src` folder which won't be processed by the tooling.

 ### Example of src content

-Let's consider a simple example of a mono-repository with solution of table reservation system for restaurants and their customers.
+Let's consider a simple example of a mono-repository with a solution of table reservation system for restaurants and their customers.
 The entire problem is separated into two worksteads, one with application for customers where a table reservation can happen and the second part is administration desktop application for restaurants.

 - src
   - restaurant